 After the G8 event, it seems that the world is finally getting serious about beating a disease that has been rightly identified as the 21st century’s “ticking-time bomb.”
 It is now well recognized that Alzheimer’s is no longer “the rich world’s problem,” and the G8 is spearheading a movement that is designed to become — and must become — truly global.

 This is largely driven by demographics.
 At the moment, the G8 nations are some of the world’s “oldest.”
-Because Alzheimer’s correlates to age — affecting one-in-eight people over 65 and nearly one-in-two over 85 — the increase in human life spans in G8 nations is driving rates of Alzheimer’s.
+Because Alzheimer’s correlates to age — affecting one-in-eight people over 65 and nearly one-in-two over 85 — the increase in human life spans in G8 nations is contributing to the Alzheimer’s disease epidemic.

 It is of tremendous consequence that the G8 has sounded the clarion, but its commitments to action must be enforced, practical and goal-oriented follow-through is needed.
 To this end, two key questions arise: What can be done to move the conversation from the G8 to the larger family of nations and peoples affected by Alzheimer’s?
 And what is the immediate and longer-term action-oriented agenda to execute against the G8 commitments?